All activities listed below are included in the program fee, unless otherwise noted as ‘optional’.

-We wake up early in the morning and head to Mitad Del Mundo, an indigenous themed museum and info centre based situated right on the equator.
+We wake up early in the morning and head to Mitad Del Mundo, an indigenous themed museum and info centre based right on the equator.
 Here our local guide, Milton, will introduce you to indigenous culture and history in the context of pre-colonial, colonial, and contemporary Ecuador.
-We then head to check out stunning views of the Pullalahua Volcano ridge, approximately 10 minutes from the museum.
+We then head over to the Pullalahua Volcano ridge where we take in stunning views, approximately 10 minutes from the museum.

-For lunch we head to a locally owned and operated shop known for their indigenous themed cuisine.
-We then head on a private tour of Quito’s cultural centre, the old city.
-During the city tour we’ll discuss how the colonial influences of Spain, the role of the catholic church in the development of the city, and the complex relationship between indigenous groups and the government.
+For lunch we visit a locally owned and operated shop known for its indigenous themed cuisine.
+We then partake in a private tour of Quito’s cultural centre, the old city.
+During the city tour we’ll discuss the colonial influences of Spain, the role of the catholic church in the development of the city, and the complex relationship between indigenous groups and the government.

 In the evening, we head to Mariscal-Foch, one of Quito’s cultural hubs, for our welcome diner at a local pub.
-Afterwards, we welcome a guest speaker back at the hotel who will introduce us to Ecuador’s booming Eco-Tourism sector.
+Afterwards, we welcome a guest speaker who will introduce us to Ecuador’s booming Eco-Tourism sector.

 Day 3: Into the Mountains

 Day 3 starts with a short commute from Quito to one of the country’s must stunning scenes, the Pappallacta Hot Springs.
 After a short hike high in the mountains, we jump into the naturally occurring thermal baths.
-Our local guide, Milton, discusses with us how Pappallacta is attracting a new type of sustainable, eco-themed tourist opportunities.
+Our local guide, Milton, discusses with us how Pappallacta is attracting sustainable, eco-themed tourist opportunities.

-We then continue on wards from the top of the Andes, descending by bus approximately 4000 meters into the heart of the Amazonian rain forest.
+We then continue onwards from the top of the Andes, descending by bus approximately 4000 meters into the heart of the Amazonian rainforest.
 We arrive in our host community, the province of Napo’s only completely indigenous run eco-lodge, located in Misuhalli.
-Here were welcomed with the sights and sounds of the tropics, and the hospitality of a community truly banding together to create opportunity.
+Here we’re welcomed with the sights and sounds of the tropics, and the hospitality of a community that’s truly banding together to create opportunity.

-We start the day with a 2 hour hike through the Amazonian rain forest, observing some truly stunning scenery, while walking along side one of the Amazon river’s largest tributaries.
-Our local guide, speaking in Quechua and translated into English, highlights unique flora and fauna, and how all of the elements of the rain forest work together.
+We start the day with a 2 hour hike through the Amazon rainforest, observing some truly stunning scenery, while walking alongside one of the Amazon river’s largest tributaries.
+Our local guide, speaking in Quechua and translated into English, highlights unique flora and fauna, and how all of the elements of the rainforest work together.

-Our last activity of a busy day is truly a sweet one.
+Our last activity of this busy day is truly a sweet one.
 Our hosts at Sinchi Warmi escort us to their nearby Cocoa plantation.
 From the fruit to the bar, we spend the next hour learning about everything chocolate.
-If you’re a fan of dark chocolate, and believe in it’s healing properties, you’ll truly enjoy this part of the tour!
+If you’re a fan of dark chocolate and believe in it’s healing properties, you’ll truly enjoy this part of the tour!

 Day 5: Animals in the Wild

 Day 5 starts with an early rise and ride down the Napo on a motorized boat.
-We arrive approximately 30 minutes later to one of the regions animal rescue and rehabilitation centres.
-Here we spend the next two hours learning about some of the endangered species in the Amazon, how private foundations, like the one we’re visiting, are working to save animals, and how eco-tourism can contribute to a more secure future for the region.
+We arrive approximately 30 minutes later to one of the region’s animal rescue and rehabilitation centres.
+Here we spend the next two hours learning about some of the endangered species in the Amazon and how private foundations, like the one we’re visiting, are working to save animals and how eco-tourism can contribute to a more secure future for the region.

-After a late lunch we board the bus and depart the Amazon, heading back into the mountains and off to Waterfall alley.
-A couple of hours later, and we arrive in the Banff-esque town of Banos.
+After a late lunch we board the bus and depart the Amazon, heading back into the mountains and off to Waterfall Alley.
+A couple of hours later, we’ll arrive in the Banff-esque town of Banos.